 After a fearful day, the route was finally cleared and Daniel and the rest of the Army – followed by around one million civilians – were able to progress out of the city.
 Ahead of them however, lay a gruelling 720-mile trek, through dense malarial jungles and over jagged mountains.
 To make matters worse, they were racing to beat the monsoon rains, and were being chased every step of the way by a Japanese Army flush with success.
 Few would make it to India alive.
 Daniel was one of the lucky ones.
 Finally reaching India, he collapsed, afflicted by malaria and dysentery, but fortunate to have escaped with his life unlike many of his comrades and a huge number of civilians.
 After treatment he and thousands of others were trained to form General Slim’s new, reorganised fighting force – the Fourteenth Army.

 Over two years later, after an unsuccessful attempt by the Japanese Army to invade India, this completely restructured, resupplied, and reinforced army, driven forward by a vast mechanised column, would return to Burma.
 After fierce fighting they would eventually retake Rangoon, driving the remaining Japanese soldiers out of the country.

 Britain’s war in Burma was over, and soon enough they would clean their hands of its troublesome history, returning to rebuild their own war-shattered nation.
 But the memories of these battles continue to haunt Daniel today.

 “I see the fighting… the enemy around the walls… I still get the nightmares… I get startled… Even now sometimes I shout in my sleep.”

 And much like David’s nightmares, the legacy of the war would continue to rumble on in Burma for decades to come, and in ways few could have predicted.

-Sampan Travel is proud to have acted as the logistical partner in Myanmar to Grammar Productions for their upcoming film Forgotten Allies.
+Sampan Travel is proud to have acted as the logistical partner in Myanmar to Grammar Productions for their film Forgotten Allies.